-Foliage: Pointy leaves transition from burgundy in spring to dark green foliage in summer to yellow fall color.
+Foliage: Pointy leaves transition from burgundy in spring to dark green foliage in summer to yellow in fall color.

-Miscellaneous: Miniature Lilac Bush is a set-it-and-forget-it shrub, drought tolerant, deer and pest resistant and useful for areas where erosion is a problem.
+Miscellaneous: Miniature Lilac Bush is a set-it-and-forget-it shrub, drought tolerant, deer and pest resistant, and useful for areas where erosion is a problem.
 It is great for attracting butterflies and hummingbirds.
 Rabbits may nibble your plants, so rabbit fencing is recommended. [source]

 Where Did Korean Dwarf Lilac Originate?

-It was introduced to the west by Frank Meyer, who was the first westerner to cultivate it.
+It was introduced to the West by Frank Meyer, who was the first westerner to cultivate it.